patakk/BlueBeGone/README.md

 3. Enable "Developer mode" by clicking the toggle switch in the top right corner.
 4. Click "Load unpacked" and select the folder containing the BlueBeGone Chrome extension files.

+By default, the extension is enabled.
+To disable it, click the extension icon in the top right corner of the browser and click the toggle button.

 ## Contributing

 Feel free to contribute to this project in any way you see fit.
 Submit a PR, open an issue, or message me on [Twitter](https://twitter.com/patakk).